25 Tips and Tricks to Negotiate Travel Nursing Pay and Contracts

 Discover why travel nurses are calling us their “secret weapon”.

-So, where can travel nurses get accurate information on pay ranges?
-Facebook groups dedicated to travel nursing jobs are actually a very good resource.
+There are some other options for you to find travel nursing salary ranges.
+First, Facebook has groups dedicated to travel nursing jobs.
+The pay quotes are often highly detailed and accurate.
 The reason is that recruiters have actually run the calculations manually before posting pay packages there.

-Additionally, you can call agencies in advance and request pay quotes.
+Another option is for you to call agencies in advance and request pay quotes.
 You can even call multiple agencies to obtain pay quotes for the same job.
 Just be sure that you’re comparing the pay quotes accurately.

 In the book Negotiation Genius, Harvard Professors Deeepak Malhotra and Max Bazerman discuss ways that negotiators can generate “social proof” in order to increase their negotiating power.
 The idea is that things increase in value when people perceive that other people are interested in them.